 - Pros: These caps are made out of the same material as wetsuits, and are great for keeping your head warm if you’re swimming in open water races in cold bodies of water.

 - Cons: Neoprene is very thick, has heavy seams, and may smell different than your average cap.
-This will take some getting used to.
+It will take some getting used to.

 - Average Price: $20-$45

 - Pros: Lots of companies are making caps that have bubbled textures, “shark-fins” and flowers on the exterior.
 These fun and stylish designs are not recommended for training, but could be good for you if you’re not looking for a cap that will help with your efficiency and speed in the water.

 - Cons: These caps are are not recommend for swim workouts.
 They will slow you down in the water, and will not last long in the chlorine.

 - Average Price: $5-$15